-"I suggest to my clients thoroughly cleaning the area once a day ... pat dry with a clean piece of paper towel, then apply a fresh Band-Aid," says Darling.
+"I suggest to my clients to thoroughly clean the area once a day ... pat dry with a clean piece of paper towel, then apply a fresh Band-Aid," says Darling.
 "This routine should be faithfully adhered to for seven days; beyond the seventh day, no Band-Aid is required, but proper hygiene is key for a happy and healthy dermal."

 During the healing process, make sure that you keep the fresh piercing site covered for the recommended amount of time.
-Once you uncover it, it’s important to clean it twice a day with a sea salt or saline solution, making sure to gently wipe any crusty build-up, and pat the piercing dry with a new paper towel each time to stop any potential spread of bacteria.
+Once you uncover it, it’s important to clean it twice a day with sea salt or saline solution, making sure to gently wipe any crusty build-up, and pat the piercing dry with a new paper towel each time to stop any potential spread of bacteria.
 Don’t submerge the piercing site during the healing process either.
 If you can’t avoid it, like during showers, at least cover the piercing to ensure it doesn’t get wet.

 The healing process can be hindered by elements you may not think of.
 Make sure not to let your hair get tangled in the jewelry if the piercing is near it; consider wearing it up during the healing process to ensure they don’t get tangled up.
-In terms of clothing, don’t wear anything tight around the piercing site so it can breathe and to decrease the risk of infection.
-Be careful of sports or high-energy exercise, as collisions are possible and extra sweat may mean a higher risk of infection.
+In terms of clothing, don’t wear anything tight around the piercing site so it can breathe and decrease the risk of infection.
+Be careful of sports or high-energy exercise, as collisions are possible and extra sweat might mean a higher risk of infection.
 Keep hands off the piercing when not cleaning it, including not changing the jewelry until it has fully healed.